 Supply chain sector is responsible for shipping heavy equipment internationally which accounts for around 2800 megatons of carbon footprint every year.
 It is important that companies showcase a more responsible behavior and play an active part in curbing the situation.
-This is one more area where IoT can revolutionize the way things are done.
+This is one more area where IoT in logistics can revolutionize the way things are done.

 IoT devices and system can allow these companies to analyze, monitor, and even manage the carbon footprint at every level.
 Companies can pinpoint the process causing higher carbon emission and take specific measures to make the process more efficient.